InnovateForVegas/ov-open-data-capture-platform/README.md

 # Open Data Capture Platform Overview

+This Overview repository is a specification and documentation component of the Open Data Capture Platform Project.
+Please do not add code or other resources to this repository.

 The goal of this project is to enable the capture and update of city scale Open Data.

 Open Data should be captured and stored in meaningfully-segregated tables, using geographical information systems (GIS) best practices wherever possible, or enabling equivalent best practice access and maniupulation.